-I have a recipe for English pancakes which you can see by clicking here or on this pic.
+I have a recipe for English pancakes which you can see by clicking here or on the button.

 Would you like a free, downloadable version of my Scotch pancakes recipe?

 No problem - here it is!

 You'll need a programme called Adobe Acrobat to open it.
 If you don't have it, just click here - it's free.

-If you've enjoyed making Scotch pancakes, here are some other egg-based recipes you might like.
+If you've enjoyed making Scotch pancakes, here are some other pages you might like.